bscotch/spritely/README.md

   the way you expect most of the time.
 For example, with pattern `hello` you'd match `folder/with/all/your/sprites/helloworld` and `folder/with/all/your/sprites/ohhello`, but would not match `folder/with/all/your/sprites/different_top_level/hello`.
++ `spritely gradmap -r -f sprites/to/recolor --gradient-maps-file my-map.yml`
+  applies the gradient maps found in `my-map.yml` to every sprite found in `sprites/to/recolor` (recursively).
+Because application of gradient maps causes new sprites to be created, this CLI command has fewer options than the others and should be used with care.

 ### Programmatic Usage